JetBrains/kotlin-web-site/docs/topics/multiplatform/multiplatform-testing.md

     }
     ```

+3. In `commonTest`, create the new `org.kmp.testing/CurrentRuntimeTest.kt` file.
-2. Write a platform- and framework-agnostic test in `commonTest` like this:
+4. Update it with a platform- and framework-agnostic test like this:

     ```kotlin
+    import kotlin.test.Test
+    import kotlin.test.assertEquals

     class CurrentRuntimeTest {
         @Test
         fun shouldDisplayDetails() {